Imprecise Label Learning: A Unified Framework for Learning with Various Imprecise Label Configurations: Preliminary

 \textbf{Noisy label learning (NLL)}.
-NLL aims at learning with a dataset where the labels are noisy (\textit{i.e.} may be wrong), $\mathcal{D}_{\mathrm{NLL}} = \{ (\mathbf{x}_i, \hat{y}_i) \}_{i \in [N]}$.
-Overfitting to the noisy labels $\hat{y}$ could result in poor generalization performance, even if the training error is optimized towards zero \cite{zhang2016understanding,zhang2021understanding}.
-We illustrate the NLL pipeline (in \cref{fig:pipe_nll}) with sparse over-parameterization (SOP) \cite{sopliu22w}.
-SOP adopts a sparse \textit{noise model}, consisting of parameters $\mathbf{u}_i, \mathbf{v}_i \in [-1, 1]^C$ for each sample.
+NLL aims at learning with a dataset of corrupted labels, $\mathcal{D}_{\mathrm{NLL}} = \{ (\mathbf{x}_i, \hat{y}_i) \}_{i \in [N]}$.
+We illustrate the NLL pipeline (in \cref{fig:pipe_nll}) with the recent sparse over-parameterization (SOP) model \citep{sopliu22w}, where a sparse \textit{noise model} consisting of parameters $\mathbf{u}_i, \mathbf{v}_i \in [-1, 1]^C$ for each sample is adopted.
 The noise model transforms the network prediction from the true label distribution into the noisy label distribution.
-A CE loss and a mean-squared-error (MSE) loss are adopted to optimize parameter $\{\mathbf{u}_i\}$ and $\{\mathbf{v}_i\}$ respectively:
+A CE loss and a mean-squared-error (MSE) loss optimize parameter $\{\mathbf{u}_i\}$ and $\{\mathbf{v}_i\}$ respectively: